vshivaswamy/CodeConference2016/README.md

 # CoderConference2016
 Demo used for Chicago Coder Conference 2016

-SoarGraph architect files are available.
+To use SonarGraph architect files.
-Eclipse require a SonarGraph Explorer or Architect plugin to assign projects to this tool.
+You will require to install SonarGraph Explorer or Architect plugin into your IDE.
+Once installed you should be able to assign projects to SonarGraph.